 Gamcheon was originally more of an impoverished area.
 However, in recent years Busan locals have put more effort in maintaining and allowing the village to grow.

 Many of the abandoned homes have been turned into exhibition pieces, and the village now has a tourist course.
-You can buy an English map for about 2,000 won and just roam around, following the fish (pictured above) to different spots.
-There are even photo opp areas.
+You can buy an English map for about and just roam around, following the fish (pictured above) to different spots and photo opps.

-Furthermore, because it is still very much a residential area, you won’t find it particularly noisy and the street vendors are kept to a minimum.
+It’s still a pretty quiet area as it’s still residential.
 Some local villagers turned abandoned houses into coffee shops or restaurants.
 Feel free to grab a coffee or purchase some souvenirs, knowing you’re supporting local!

 How to Get There